tlshaheen/api_docs/doc/webhooks_overview.md

 Webhooks
 ========

-Webhooks are a way to interact with an application by telling it to tell your services about certain events as they occur.
+Webhooks provide a way for NationBuilder to inform your application or service about certain events as they occur within your nation.
+To accept a webhook, you need to set up a web server that can receive HTTP POST connections from NationBuilder, and to register your endpoint URL within your nation settings.
+Whenever an event occurs, NationBuilder will an appropriate payload to your endpoint.

 You can use this, for example, to synchronize external representations of resources with events that happen in NationBuilder.